The District regulates water use to provide water for customers while conserving water at the same time.

 Here are some resources for more information about native landscaping for our region:

-Click here to learn more about our Reduce Your Use Rebate Program and Water Conservation.
+Learn more about the ERWSD Rebate Program and Water Conservation.